 Here are five ways you can turn these “moments of truth” into productive and positive two-way conversations.

-The worst time to give and receive feedback is when you are agitated, tired, or upset – in other words, when you are unable to focus.
-For any communication to be positive, you need to ensure that you are calm and have thought about what you are trying to achieve.
+The worst time to give and receive feedback is, without a doubt, when you are agitated, tired, or upset—in other words, when you are unable to focus on the conversation.
+Moreover, for any communication to be positive and effective, you need to ensure that you are calm and have thoughtfully considered what you are trying to achieve.
+Additionally, taking the time to reflect on your message can help you articulate your thoughts clearly and constructively.
+Consequently, this approach not only enhances the quality of the feedback but also fosters a more receptive environment for the recipient.
+Ultimately, prioritizing the right timing and mindset for feedback can significantly improve its impact and effectiveness.

 There are many disadvantages when feedback is a once-a-year event.
 The most obvious is that the feedback is so far away from actual events that it is difficult for both parties to recall events and talk through any issues in a meaningful way.